frypatch/The-Price-of-Remembering/book/CHAPTER_34.md

 Then stillness.
 Dust hung thick in the air, turning the world gray.

 “Wil?”
-My voice came out hoarse.
+I croaked.

 Coughing answered me first.
 Then, “Here.”

 “Sim?”

 “Still breathing.”
-Sim’s voice came rough with dust.
+Came his voice, hoarse and rough.

-I pushed myself up on trembling arms.
+I pushed myself to my knees, arms trembling.
 Above us, a ragged hole gaped where ceiling had been.
-Blue morning light poured through, illuminating the dust that still hung in the air.
+Blue morning light poured through, sharp against the gray.
 The edges looked wrong, unstable, like the rest might fall at any moment.
 Debris littered the floor.
 The tower had held, but barely.

 We pulled ourselves to our feet slowly.
 Checking limbs.
 Wiping blood and dust from our faces.
 The three of us standing in a space where death had passed us overhead.